-History is the record of public events that 1.2va occurred in the different ages and na ons.
-Chronology treats of the precise dates at which use events took place.
-Our knowledge of historical counts is derived chiefly from the writings of individuas; but these are aided by public records, inscriptions, wirs, and other documents of a similar nature.
-Our knowledge of the chronology of these events is drawn hora similar sources.
-History and Chronology thereice are intimately connected; yet they are so distinct as 'e suggest very different trains of investigation.
-History treats of the characters of the persons engaged in the events which it records, the motives which influenced them, the circumstances which led to the events, the incidents which accompanied them, the effects which resulted from them, involving considerations of the state of the nations that were engaged in them, their advancement in civilization and useful arts, and their relative position with respect to one another.
-The study of chronology, on the other hand, leads to the examination of the divisions of time that have prevailed in different nations; their modes of reckoning hours, days, weeks, months, years; different epochs that have been used in different ages and nations; cycles and other periodical revolutions of years; the deciphering of the devices and legends of coins and medals, the calculating of the eclipses that are mentioned in connexion with historical events; and, in short, the investigating and estimating of any notices of time that may be discovered either in natural objects, or in any record kept by men of the transactions in which they have been engaged.
+History is the record of public events that have occurred in the different ages and nations.
+Chronology treats of the precise dates at which these events took place.
+Our knowledge of historical events is derived chiefly from the writings of individuals; but these are aided by public records, inscriptions, coins, and other documents of a similar nature.
+Our knowledge of the chronology of these events is drawn from similar sources.
+History and Chronology therefore are intimately connected; yet they are so distinct as to suggest very different trains of investigation.
+History treats of the characters of the persons engaged in the events which it records, the motives which influenced them, the cirgumstances which led to the events, the incidents which accompanied them, the effects which resulted from them, involving considerations of the state of the nations that were engaged in them, their advancement in eivilization and useful arts, and their relative position with respect to one another.
+The study of chronology. on the other hand, leads to the examination of the divi sions of time that have prevailed in different nations their modes of reckoning hours, days, weeks, months, years; different epochs that have been used in different ages and nations; cycles and other periodical revolutions of years; the deciphering of the devices and legends of coins and medals, the calculating of the eclipses that are mentioned in connexion with historical events; and, in short, the investigating and estimating of any notices of time that may be discovered either in natural objects, or in any record kept by men of the transactions in which they have been engaged,